-one indicating that a group is underrepresented Of course, comparisons between disadvantages tied to race/ethnicity and those tied to class status can amount to a false equivalency.
-Both types of disadvantages are important barriers For example, Hispanic/Latino students to opportunity, and colleges and universities currently make up 14 percent of the incoming should strive to do better in serving students class at selective colleges but 24 percent from underrepresented racial/ethnic and of high school graduates nationwide, which underrepresented socioeconomic groups. results in a representation ratio of 0.58.
-This Moreover, people don't have either a racial/ means that Hispanic/Latino representation at ethnic identity or a class status; they have both selective colleges is 58 percent of the way to simultaneously, and dynamics related to both equitable representation relative to Hispanic/ factors overlap and interact to affect their Latino representation among high school relative advantage and disadvantage.
-Taking graduates.
-Black/African American students race/ethnicity and class into consideration
+Of course, comparisons between disadvantages tied to race/ethnicity and those tied to class status can amount to a false equivalency.
+Both types of disadvantages are important barriers to opportunity, and colleges and universities should strive to do better in serving students from underrepresented racial/ethnic and underrepresented socioeconomic groups.
+Moreover, people don't have either a racial/ ethnic identity or a class status; they have both simultaneously, and dynamics related to both factors overlap and interact to affect their relative advantage and disadvantage.
+Taking race/ethnicity and class into consideration